Kenz1e314/Kenz1e314.github.io/README.md

 Most important repositories:  APUSHProject, Adv CS Final Project, MyProjects, WinterFestival

 Note:  I have not received permission to publicly release my code for college class projects (e.g. EECS 12, EECS 31L, EECS 22 & 22L).
+I am in the process of uploading descriptions and images of these projects to Github / my resume website.